Nolan1324/cryptopals-solves/sets/4/27/README.md

 This challenge asks us to simulate a man-in-the-middle scenario.
 I thought this would be a fun opportunity to make use of Go channels to model the passing of messages between the different actors involved.

-There are three attacks, the sender, receiver, and attacker.
+There are three agents: the sender, receiver, and attacker.
 The **sender** can send the ciphertext `[]byte` object to the channel `inputChan`.
-The **receiver** receives the ciphretext object from the channel `outputChan` and then decrypts it.
+The **receiver** receives the ciphertext object from the channel `outputChan` and then decrypts it.
 If the receiver discovers invalid ASCII characters in the decrypted message, it sends a custom error of type `*AsciiError` containing the decrypted message to the channel `errChan`; otherwise, it sends `nil` to `errChan`.

 In normal operation, we would forward messages from `inputChan` to `outputChan` (or just make them point to the same channel object).
 However, to model the intervention of an attacker, we allow the attacker to receive ciphertexts from `inputChan`, modify them, and then forward them to `outputChan`.
 We also allow the attacker to receive error messages from `errChan`.